-You could both sit at the mirror and apply make-up simultaneously.
+Alternatively, you could both sit at the mirror and apply make-up simultaneously.
 Try using a remote trigger, or if you have a time-lapse function on your camera use that to capture some fun moments.

 These images work perfectly no matter what age you are and are always effective when done correctly.
-If you can’t get the same outfits, or think that’s going a bit too far, focus instead on the same shades and colour palate.
+If you can’t get the same outfits or think that’s going a bit too far, focus instead on the same shades and colour palate.

 Of course, if you were a dab hand with a sewing machine, are willing to put the work in, and have been inspired by The Sound of Music ‘curtain gate’ then a photoshoot like this might work for you.

-If you are lucky enough to have three generations present, take advantage of this opportunity.
+Therefore, if you are lucky enough to have three generations present, take advantage of this opportunity.

 Things to try: Why not add in props, flowers, cuddly toys, capture moments having lunch together, looking at memories shared together, look at old books and photo albums.

-It’s beautiful to see family distinctions within the face, so why not try a few side profile shots too?
+However, it’s beautiful to see family distinctions within the face, so why not try a few side profile shots too?
 Keep it natural and simple to maintain focus on features.